-For example, in Seattle, ballpark quotations for 2nd floor building cost range from $500 to 650 per sq ft.
+For example, in Seattle, ballpark quotations for 2nd floor building costs range from $500 to 650 per sq ft.
 In San Diego, quotes range from $300 to $400 per sq ft.

 So basically, the total cost would be around $225,000 to $450,000 for 1,500 sq. ft. of space for a basic job and $600,000 to $900,000 for more complex construction.
 This would include 2-3 bedrooms and a bathroom plus the stairs.

-The cost of the second floor addition is said to be 20% more than the price of the building on the ground floor.
-So, if you keep track of your previous project, you’ll have a better idea of what to expect in terms of your construction budget.
+The cost of the second-floor addition is said to be 20% more than the price of the building on the ground floor.
+So, if you keep track of your previous projects, you’ll have a better idea of what to expect in terms of your construction budget.
 That’s as long as there are not many years in between the two projects.

 Considerations Before Starting

-In planning a second story for your house, it will be more than meets the eye, so to speak.
-For starter, you will have to find out first if your house’s existing foundation will be able to support the additional weight of the second floor.
+If you are planning a second story for your house, it will be more than meets the eye, so to speak.
+For starters, you will have to find out first if your house’s existing foundation will be able to support the additional weight of the second floor.